jamesaud/resolution-logic-engine/README.md

 This algorithm parses first order logic statements in a knowledge base, takes a query, and gives an answer to that query using resolution.

+## Custom Language Explanation

+The language is in prefix notation, so that one can write the statement:

+`[Predicate, x, ...]`

+The language requires statements to be written in lists.
+In native Julia, this should be a list of symbols, but it is easier to provide in a different .yml format.

+In Julia:

+`[:Friend, :x, :y]`

 ## Input format

 Input can be directly as Julia code, but is much easier using the .yml format.